jhu-data-services/data-wrangling-pandas/README.md

 ## Citation
 Please cite this material as:
 Johns Hopkins University Data Services.
 [Date of workshop].
-Data Wrangling in Python: Introduction to the pandas library. https://github.com/jhu-data-services/data-wrangling-pandas.
+Transforming Data in Python with pandas. https://github.com/jhu-data-services/data-wrangling-pandas.